ydahal1/ydahal1/jokes.md

-1. Why did the software developer go broke?
-Because he kept spending all his cache!
+1. Why did the developer go broke?
+Because he lost his domain in a phishing attack!

 2. Why did the computer go to the doctor?
-Because it had a virus and needed a byte!
+Because it had a virus and needed some malware-tylenol!

-3. Why did the cybersecurity expert always carry a pencil and paper?
-Because he wanted to draw his own firewall!
+3. Why do programmers prefer dark mode?
+Because light attracts bugs!

-4. Why did the software engineer always bring a ladder to work?
-Because he heard the code had a lot of bugs!
+4. Why did the software engineer refuse to go outside?
+Because the API documentation said, "Stay indoors, infinite loop detected!"

 [
-Fri Jan  5 01:11:12 UTC 2024
+Sat Jan  6 01:10:24 UTC 2024
  ]